rafasoares/cancancan-wiki/Controller-Authorization-Example.md

 end
 ```

 It will add a before filter that has this behavior for the actions if they exist.
-This means you do not need to put this code in your controller.
+This means you do not need to put code below in your controller.

 ```ruby
 class ProjectsController < ApplicationController